sane/sane/docs.md

 `--docker` or `-D`

 > Sets up your whole backend envrionment using [fig](http://www.fig.sh/) to provide powerful container management.
-On Mac or Windows also [boot2docker](http://boot2docker.io/) and for Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)

 **Why Docker?** It fully automates the setup of server dependencies and you can now develop in your production environment that can be deployed to any server as-is.